The Miggi is a fantastic, calming base for a relaxing holiday.

 Day Three

 After breakfast, take a good book to the beach (or back to bed if you prefer).
-Then perhaps take a late morning leisurely stroll along the seafront to Harbour Light for banana blossom “fish” and chips.
+Then perhaps take a late morning leisurely stroll along the seafront.
+Pause for coffe at Rugga coffe by the pier, perhaps challenge each other to a game of dinosaur adventure golf aat the far end of the pier (great views!), then head along to Harbour Light for a meal (perhaps their banana blossom “fish” and chips?).
 Built into the harbour wall, Harbour Light’s dining room and roof terrace have views of the harbour one side and the sea on the other.

 On Sundays there is a local maker’s market at the harbour – look out for the Curious Crumbs stall for some tasty vegan and gluten-free treats!